WebSlinger88/Quizzical/TESTING.md

 * When a question is answered correctly, the button will briefly change colour to green and it's text colour changes to white.
 If a question is answered incorrectly, the button will briefly change colour to red and it's text colour changes to white.
 This stays true for all question's answers.
 This is a great indication to the user as to whether they answered correctly or not.

 * Below the questions/answers, the user is presented with a long horizontal progression bar.
-This bar appears empty, but every time the user answers a question, the bar fills by ten percent (10%).
+This bar appears empty, but every time the user answers a question, the bar fills by ten per cent (10%).
-The bar fills by ten percent (10%) because there are ten (10) questions in total.
+The bar fills by ten per cent because there are ten (10) questions in total.
 The game has been played multiple times and the bar has filled as expected every time without fail.
 The only thing noticed which may not be intentional is that when completing question ten out of ten (10/10), the bar does not fill all the way to the top and the completed.html page is loaded.
 One would expect the bar to fill completely once the final question has been answered.
+Another slight issue which may be worth mentioning is that when using Chrome developer tools and viewing the web page as a
-This does not impact the game in any way and does not harm the user's experience whatsoever.
+Galaxy Fold device, the inner div of the progression bar doesn't fill the outer div fully (vertically).
+It is only slight, but this has been tested and noted.
+These two minor issues do not impact the game in any way and does not harm the user's experience whatsoever.

 * Positioned below the progression bar, situated to the left, is a question counter.
 The question counter is displayed one out of ten (1/10) at the start of the game.
 Every time a question is answered the first number in the fraction is increased by one (1).
 As the game progresses, the counter eventually reaches ten out of ten (10/10), once all questions have been answered.
 The math within the